 These Caterpillars are brown with faint stripes, and a dark underside.
 They have a striped head, and are missing two pairs of prolegs.
 The caterpillars have been known to feed on:

-The adult moth is brown with dark transverse bands and variable dark markings on each wing.
+The adult moth is brown with dark transverse bands on each wing.
 The wingspan is about 4.5 cms.